-AIG (also known as American General) is the world’s largest insurance company with more than 13 million customers.
+AIG (also known as American International Group) is the world’s largest insurance company with more than 13 million customers.
 It has been in business for more than 160 years, and is rated “A” (Excellent) for financial strength by AM Best.

 Protective Life Insurance Company

 Protective offers competitive and customizable insurance solutions across the country for people looking for mortgage protection.
 This 100-year old company is recognized as a customer-centric, values-driven insurance company in the US.

 Protective offers a unique term life insurance product called Protective Classic Choice Term, which is considered to be a good option for homeowners seeking mortgage protection.

 The company claims that its rates are up to 49 percent lower than the competition for this policy.
 So if you are looking for solid mortgage protection insurance at a competitive rate, you may check out Protective through a reliable insurance agent.

 Nationwide Mutual Insurance Company

 Nationwide is a Fortune 100 company offering a comprehensive range of insurance and financial services, including mortgage protection insurance.
 Furthermore, it offers services for convenient payments for homeowners who want to combine their insurance premiums and monthly mortgage payments, commonly referred to as escrow.